 Do a Pre-Trip Inspection

-Now that you know what an inspector is looking for, you can check your truck before you hit the road to make sure everything is working properly.
-One of the most effective ways to stay compliant and protect yourself from violations is to do a pre-trip inspection.
+Now that you know what an inspector is looking for during a Level 1 DOT Inspection, you can check your truck before you hit the road to make sure everything is working properly.
+One of the most effective ways to stay compliant and protect yourself from violations is to do regular pre-trip inspections.

-- Do a walk-around inspection: See if anything looks damaged or out of place.
+- Do a walk-around truck inspection: See if anything on the truck looks damaged or out of place.
 Check your mirror brackets, doors, windows, steps, and weather stripping to make sure everything is working.

 - Check your lights: Check all lights, lenses, and headlights to make sure there isn’t any fogging or cracking.